What’s the difference between single & double (and triple) panel convectors?

 A new double panel convector – of the same height and width as your old single one – will definitely provide more heat than you previously had, but it also means that your boiler has to work that little bit harder to ensure that there’s enough power available for it to reach the optimum temperature.

-David platt carrying a radiator on coronation street
+David Platt carrying a radiator on coronation street

 So, before you go ripping out all of your old single panel radiators – like some crazed David Platt heating wannabe – it might be a good idea to have a chat with a heating engineer or plumber and just check that your boiler has the adequate kilowattage power available to accommodate a new double panel radiator.